Fort Burgwin -

 for the remainder of the Mexican-American War.
 However, in the meantime,

-Apache were busy making raids on
+the Ute and Jicarilla Apache were busy making raids on

 many early settlers in the area.
 To combat the hostilities, Fort Burgwin,